Clinton112/musix-app-springboot/README.md

-Spring Boot Demo Application 7.Global exception using Controller advice
+Spring Boot Demo Application 6.
+Running Logic on Startup in Spring.
+Create seed data to pre-fill the database with track information whenever the application starts.
+Use both approaches: Approach 1: ApplicationListener Approach 2: CommandLineRunner (Find out how it differs from ApplicationRunner)